 It’s that time of year again: tax time!
 And that means it’s also high season for identity thieves and scammers.
 Millions of people are affected by fake tax return filings every year.
 And while we’re talking about tax return fraud, we should take the opportunity to discuss some other tax and Social Security scams, as well.

 If a bad guy has enough information to convince the IRS that they are you, they can file a tax return on your behalf, usually online.
 They will of course create a fictitious return that results in a large refund, and have the check sent to them.
 You won’t know you have a problem until you go to file your taxes and find that it’s already been done.

 Unfortunately, for most people, the only way to prevent this from happening is to beat the bad guys to filing your taxes.
-While the Internal Revenue Service (IRS) has a mechanism akin to two-factor authentication called Identity Protection PIN (IP PIN).
-The IRS provides you with this PIN and you must include with your tax filing in order to prove that you are who you say you are – without the proper PIN, the filing will be rejected.
+The Internal Revenue Service (IRS) has a mechanism akin to two-factor authentication called Identity Protection PIN (IP PIN).
+The IRS provides you with this PIN and you must include it with your tax filing in order to prove that you are who you say you are.
+Without the proper PIN, the filing will be rejected.

 Sadly this service isn’t available to everyone – you have to qualify for it.
 According to the IRS website, there are three ways to qualify for an IP PIN:

 - The IRS sends you a CP01A Notice containing your IP PIN, or

 - You filed your federal tax return last year as a resident of Arizona, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Illinois, Maryland, Michigan, Nevada, New Jersey, New Mexico, New York, North Carolina, Pennsylvania, Rhode Island, Texas, Washington, or